A Day in Kulusuk

 We had been warned that Kulusuk was a “sad” town to visit.

-Upon first arrival, with the novelty of “OMG, we’re in Greenland!” fresh on our minds and lips, we could not for the life of us understand why.
+Upon first arrival, with the novelty of “OMG, we’re in Greenland!” fresh on our minds and lips, we could not for our lives understand why.
 The flight in had been a stomach-twister with a small bank just before landing, skimming around orange-red mountains and over iceberg-filled waters below, ending with a quick landing on a dirt runway.
-The airport itself was unremarkable, but the view beyond was more of the gasp-inducing scenery we had been treated to on the way in.
-Snow-laced mountains, crystalline waters dotted with the tips of some very large chunks of ice.
+The Kulusuk Airport itself was unremarkable, but the view beyond was more of the gasp-inducing scenery we had been treated to on the way in.
+Snow-laced mountains and crystalline waters dotted with the tips of some very large chunks of ice.

 The tiny town greeted us shortly, its colourful buildings coming into view just over a hill.
 A deep red was the dominant hue of the houses, but many others provided variety in shades of blue, yellow and green.
-Set against the sparkling aquamarine of the north Atlantic Ocean, it was unexpected and surreal, as if the tiny houses were placed by the hand of a child around his toy train set.
+Set against the sparkling aquamarine of the North Atlantic Ocean, it was unexpected and surreal, as if the tiny houses were placed by a child’s hand around his toy train set.

-Unemployment is high and the Greenlandic are hunters – it is their method of survival in such an inhospitable climate and terrain – as macabre as it appeared to us as outsiders.
-On a brief walk down to the harbour we spotted six freshly killed seals tethered to the dock, their eyes wide open and peering up.
-They dangled in the “local refrigerator” as someone called it.
+Unemployment is high, and the Greenlandics are hunters – it is their method of survival in such an inhospitable climate and terrain – as macabre as it appeared to us as outsiders.
+On a brief walk down to the harbour, we spotted six freshly killed seals tethered to the dock, their eyes wide open and peering up.
+They dangled in the “local refrigerator,” as someone called it.

-In the hostel there were books detailing some of Greenland’s history and customs.
+In the hostel, there were books detailing Greenland’s history and customs.
 I read of the tupilaq, a small carving created with the intention of destroying a specific enemy, sometimes even made with parts taken from the corpses of children.
 Another book referred to accounts of cannibalism for survival in grim winters.
-Historic in nature, of course, but an important insight to life in a country mostly covered by a thick sheet of ice.
+Historic in nature, of course, but an important insight into life in a country mostly covered by a thick sheet of ice.

 The dazzling beauty in this area can not possibly be overstated, but it is a harsh land.
-Kulusuk itself is just over 100 years old, and the future of the small town is uncertain.
+Kulusuk itself is just over 100 years old, and the small town’s future is uncertain.
 With an airport providing a good base for adventure tours such as ours, the hope is that this area may vastly improve with increased tourism.
 Or the town may fade and die out entirely.

 Our expedition was about to begin.